qbatten-grata/eng-practices/review/developer/handling-comments.md

-When you've sent a CL out for review, it's likely that your reviewer will respond with several comments on your CL.
+When you've sent a PR out for review, it's likely that your reviewer will respond with several comments on your PR.
 Here are some useful things to know about handling reviewer comments.

 ## Don't Take it Personally {#personal}